amankashyap004/flipkart-clone/README.md

 # flipkart-clone
-flipkart clone using html and css
+flipkart clone using HTML and CSS